–Save This Page as a PDF–

 So this young yeshiva missed the point.
 He should have answered, “I call you intrinsically good because You are God.”
 If the young man had answered in that way, he would have answered his own question.
 Jesus wanted the young man to think carefully about what and who is good, because there were competing types of goodness to choose from, that of the Pharisees, and that exhibited from His own teaching.
 Now the Lord just claimed to be intrinsically good, but does the young rabbinical student agree or disagree?
 The way to inherit eternal life is accepting Jesus as the Messiah.
 But he remained silent.
 His silence indicated that he had spoken the word inadvertently, not because he really believed that Yeshua was the Son of God.
 Therefore, Christ could not declare him righteous.

-(B) New requirements explained to the young ruler: Our Savior did not criticize him, but pointed him to the Torah and cites several of the commandments: If you want to enter eternal life, keep the commandments.
+(B) New requirements explained to the young ruler: Our Savior did not criticize him, but, confirming His Torah observance, the Lord pointed him to the Ten Words (see the commentary on Deuteronomy BkThe Ten Words): If you want to enter eternal life, keep the commandments.
 Which of the six hundred and thirteen should I obey? the young man inquired.
-Yeshua replied: You know the commandments: You shall not murder, you shall not commit adultery, you shall not steal, you shall not give false testimony, honor your father and mother, you shall not defraud, and “love your neighbor as yourself” (Matthew 19:17b-19; Mark 10:19; Luke 18:20).
+Confirming that He was Torah observant, Yeshua replied: You know the commandments: You shall not murder, you shall not commit adultery, you shall not steal, you shall not give false testimony, honor your father and mother, you shall not defraud, and “love your neighbor as yourself” (Matthew 19:17b-19; Mark 10:19; Luke 18:20).
 It is of note to notice that Yeshua ben David only quotes human relationships (commandments 5 through 10).
 But because he did not specifically mention the commandments relating mankind’s relationship to God (commandments 1-4), the young ruler was relieved by the Lord’s answer.
 If eternal life could be obtained by merely keeping good human relationships, then it was already his . . . the deeper meaning of the commandments were still hidden from him.

 “Rabbi,” the young yeshiva declared, “all these human relationships I have kept well since I was a boy” (Matthew 19:20a; Mark 10:20; Luke 18:21).
 This probably referred to the age of thirteen, when every Jewish boy became a bar mitzvah, or son of the covenant.
 At that point he became responsible to live by the commands of ADONAI.
 It was not as if the young man was saying, “I’m perfect Jesus.”
 He had observed those commandments.
 Not perfectly, but he had been as faithful as a sinful, fallen human being could be.
 He was about as kosher as you could get!
 Today we would call him Torah observant.
 But even the most religious, sincere rabbi recognized that there was still a spiritual void in his life, so he asked: “What do I still lack (Matthew 19:20b)?